andrelohmann/release_actions_test/README.md

   * First Feature implemented
   * Second Feature implemented
   * Third Feature, but a fix
-  * Fourth Feature, but fix
+  * Fourth Feature, but fix and release repair